 During the difficult lockdown period, bpost launched a campaign to bring people closer together.
 Everyone was able to use the Mobile Postcard app to send 10 free postcards to their loved ones.
 In this campaign bpost’s aim was to help people stay in touch despite the social distancing measures.
 The successful campaign ran for two weeks and the result was impressive.
 No fewer than 1.5 million postcards were sent.
 So more than 1.5 million people have enjoyed a moment of pleasure in these otherwise difficult times.

 The citizens of Belgium are also hugely grateful to bpost employees for the essential role they fulfil in today’s society.
 Letters and drawings have appeared on letterboxes and in windows across the country to show support for postal staff.

 Furthermore, bpost’s subsidiary Radial is also offering as much help as possible to local communities in the United States.

 What are we doing for our consumers?

 During the coronavirus crisis we are doing everything in our power to ensure we are there for our customers and citizens.
-We continue to deliver letters and parcels, we continue to provide our e-commerce logistics services and our post offices remain open.

 This blog contains full information about our adapted service.